 Supreme Court Revives Trump's Ban On Transgender Military Personnel, For Now

-The Supreme Court has reinstated President Trump's ban on transgender service members in the military, granting a stay on two lower courts' injunctions that had blocked the president's policy.
-The court voted 5-4 margin, reflecting the conservative majority.
+The Supreme Court has reinstated President Trump's order placing restrictions on transgender persons enlisting and serving in the military, by granting a stay of two lower court injunctions that had blocked the president's policy.
+The justices voted 5-4, reflecting the high court's conservative majority.

-The court's decision allows the Pentagon to bar transgender people from joining or, in some circumstances, remaining in the military while the lower-court rulings that had blocked the policy are appealed.
+The decision allows the Pentagon to prevent many transgender persons from joining or, in some circumstances, remaining in the military while the lower court rulings that had blocked the policy are appealed.
 The justices did not allow the Trump administration to leapfrog the appeals court, as it had requested.

 The two cases — Trump v.
 Karnoski and Trump v.
 Stockman — are currently working their way through the U.S. Court of Appeals for the 9th Circuit.

-In both of those cases, Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor and Elena Kagan would have maintained a stay on the ban, the Supreme Court order reads.
+In both of those cases, Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor and Elena Kagan would have maintained a stay on the ban, Tuesday's Supreme Court order reads.

-The transgender ban is being revived more than a year after a federal court in Washington, D.C., first blocked it.
-District Judge Colleen Kollar-Kotelly ruled that trans members of the military had "a strong case that the president's ban would violate their Fifth Amendment rights," as NPR reported in October of 2017.
+The transgender ban is being revived more than a year after a federal court in Washington, D.C., first blocked it in October 2017.
+U.S. District Judge Colleen Kollar-Kotelly ruled that trans members of the military had "a strong case that the president's ban would violate their Fifth Amendment rights," as NPR reported.

-The U.S. Court of Appeals for the District of Columbia Circuit lifted Kollar-Kotelly's injunction on the ban earlier this month, with a three-judge panel ruling the Trump administration had substantially revised the prohibition when it instituted former Defense Secretary Jim Mattis' policy in March of 2018.
-But other courts had also ruled against the ban — and until today, those other injunctions remained in place.
+A three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit lifted Kollar-Kotelly's injunction earlier this month, concluding that the ban had been substantially revised by the time it was instituted by former Defense Secretary Jim Mattis in March 2018.
+But other federal courts had also ruled against the ban — and until Tuesday, those other injunctions remained in place.

 The two outstanding cases come from California and Washington state, in the 9th Circuit's jurisdiction.